akasshpm/Staff-Dashboard/README.md

 ---

-# Netflix Clone
+# Staff Dashboard

-Welcome to the Netflix Clone project!
-This is a simple web application that mimics the look and feel of Netflix's user interface.
+This project is a demo model created as part of my HTML learning journey.
+It showcases a simple Staff Dashboard built using basic web technologies like HTML, CSS, and JavaScript.
+The dashboard is designed to demonstrate layout structure, UI elements, and responsive design principles.

 ## Table of Contents